dev-sahab/instagram-2.0-with-react/README.md

 git clone https://github.com/shb-services/instagram-2.0-with-react.git
 ```

-Open file and write the commands in your terminal for install all packages
+Open file and write the commands in your terminal

+For install all packages

 ```bash
 npm install